-The policy lays out numerous legal, regulatory, and administrative measures to be adopted by the Government of PNG in furtherance of these objectives.
-It also sets very ambitious economic targets, including the creation of over 100,000 new jobs, USD 10 billion in foreign investment, increased foreign exchange reserves, reduced government debt to GDP ratio, and a more diversified economy in the next five years.
+The trade policy also sets very ambitious economic targets, including the creation of more than 100,000 new jobs, USD 10 billion in new foreign investment, increased foreign exchange reserves, reduced government debt to GDP ratio, and a more diversified economy in the next five years.

 Limits on Foreign Control and Right to Private Ownership and Establishment

 The Bank of Papua New Guinea, PNG’s Central Bank, approves all foreign investment proposals.
 Such proposals include the issue of equity capital to a non-resident, the borrowing of funds from a non-resident investor or financial intermediary, and the supply of goods and services on extended terms by a non-resident.
 In its review, the Bank is mostly concerned that the terms of the investment funds are reasonable in the context of prevailing commercial conditions and that full subscription of loan funds are promptly brought to Papua New Guinea.
-A debt-to-equity ratio of five-to-one is generally imposed with respect to overseas borrowing and a ratio of three-to-one is generally imposed on local borrowing.
+A debt/equity ratio of 5:1 is generally imposed with respect to overseas borrowings and a ratio of 3:1 with respect to local borrowings.

 Other Investment Policy Reviews

-In the past three years, the government has not undergone any third-party investment policy reviews (IPRs) through a multilateral organization such as the OECD, WTO, or UNCTAD.
+The government has not undergone any third-party investment policy reviews (IPRs) through a multilateral organization within the past three years.

-There are no explicit legal restrictions on outward investment.
-The most likely barrier for this type of investment would be securing sufficient access to foreign currency.
+There are no incentives for outward investment from PNG, and there are no explicit legal restrictions on outward investment.
+The most likely barrier for this type of investment would be sufficient access to foreign currency.
 There have been no recent large-scale outward investments originating from PNG.